 The museum of local history (Heimatmuseum) is located in a building dating back to 1767.
 The exhibition tells about local life as well as about typical elements of a seaman’s life.
 So one can see collections of dioramas built by sailors.
 There are also souvenirs like English stoneware brought home from numerous sea travels.

 At the Rostock City Harbour you can find old as well as reconstructed warehouses.
 In the rooms of the warehouse on the left side the headquarter of AIDA Cruises is based.
 The piers for the huge AIDA cruisers are not far way at the port of Warnemünde.

 This sculpture in the city of Rostock named ‘Seven proud sisters are kissed by one sea’ (Sieben stolze Schwestern küsst das eine Meer) was created by Reinhardt Dietrich in 1985.
 It portrays the peaceful coexistence of the seven countries surrounding the Baltic Sea.

-The Rostock University, founded in 1419, is considered as the oldest university of the Baltic Sea area.
-The depicted main building was erected in the years 1867 – 1870 and it is an example of Renaissance Revival architecture in Mecklenburg.
+The Rostock University, founded in 1419, is considered the oldest university in the Baltic Sea area.
+The depicted main building was erected in the years 1867 – 1870 and is an example of Renaissance Revival architecture in Mecklenburg.

 This astronomical clock was built in 1472 by Hans Düringer and is the only one of its kind still in working condition with its original clockwork.
 It stands in St. Mary’s church (Marienkirche), the biggest of three town churches in the Hanseatic city of Rostock.